 A Reason to Act, It’s the little things that drive action!

-Little things can have a huge influence over a readers decision to act when it comes to content creation.
-If you give someone a really good excuse to do something they want to do, because it benefits THEM, it’s fascinating how often they will do it.
+Little things can have a huge influence over a readers decision to act when it comes to creating compelling content online.

 Researchers examined the donation process of the American Cancer Society, and how they changed the way they asked for donations.
 One change delivered drastically different results.